Dhowes24/MealHub/README.md

 # MealHub

 ## Description
-The MealHub IOS mobile app:
+The MealHub iOS mobile app:
 The app allows users to schedule recipes for themselves to cook from a provided array of meal recipes, recommended based on the user's dietary preferences and current ingredients owned in their kitchen.

 Utilizing the CoreData and Userdefaults frameworks the application keeps track of the user's dietary preferences, restrictions, intolerances, favorited recipes, kitchen ingredients, and grocery list items while allowing users to schedule meals on their calendar to create a dietary regimen.